ScotGovAnalysis/good_practices/coding.md

 ### Maintain meaningful and proper object names

-* `height_in_metres()` is better than `converter()` for a function that converts height into metres.
+`height_in_metres()` is better than `converter()` for a function that converts height into metres.
 This makes it more obvious what your code is doing and makes your code more readable

 ### Maintain meaningful and proper column names
-Most of the data we read is from either an Excel file or a poorly designed database, thus we see column names having spaces and dots and other suboptimal formats.
+Most of the data we read is from either an Excel file or a poorly designed database, thus we see column names with spaces and dots and other rogue characters.
 Remember these rules for column names:

 1. Stick to consistent naming convention (see above)
 2. Assume everything is case-sensitive.